downflux/go-orca/external/snape/RVO2/README.md

 # RVO2

-Modules here are Golang transcriptions of the official RVO2 implementation at https://github.com/snape/RVO2.
+Modules here are Golang transpilations of the official RVO2 implementation at https://github.com/snape/RVO2.